stm32duino/VL53L4CX/README.md

 ## API

 This sensor uses I2C to communicate.
-And I2C instance is required to access to the sensor.
+An I2C instance is required to access to the sensor.
 The APIs provide simple distance measure in both polling and interrupt modes.

 ## Examples